+The benefits of feeling grateful have been studied and researched for many years with positive results.
 Gratitude leads to a happier and healthier life.
-The benefits of feeling grateful has been studied and researched for many years with positive results.
-But a lot of people are still not practicing gratitude!
-Instead of focusing on what went well, we tend to look at the dark side.
-We humans are bloody ungrateful piece of dog-poo and we definitely need some sort of intervention.
+However, most of us are still not practicing gratitude!
+Instead of focusing on what goes well, we tend to look at the dark side.
+We, humans, are ungrateful pieces of dog-poo and we definitely need some sort of intervention.

-Okay, I’m a psychologist wannabe if you don’t realize that already.
+Okay, I’m a psychologist wannabe if you haven’t realized that already.
 I read so much psychology books and watch so many videos I think I kinda fried my brain a little.
 Anyway, I’m recently very much into positive psychology.
 Yes, I know it has been around so I’m late to the party but hey, better late than never.

 How 3 Good Things Exercise Works